MichaelGilmoreMS/powerquery-docs/powerquery-docs/connectors/salesforce-reports.md

 * Salesforce trial accounts don't have API access.

 * Lightning URLs aren't supported.

+* Custom URLs only support the salesforce.com and cloudforce.com domains, the use of other domains will result in the "Invalid Arguments" error.

 For more information about Salesforce internal API limits, go to [Salesforce Developer Limits and Allocations Quick Reference](https://developer.salesforce.com/docs/atlas.en-us.salesforce_app_limits_cheatsheet.meta/salesforce_app_limits_cheatsheet/salesforce_app_limits_platform_api.htm#!).